-1.4.4 Santa Cruz County
+I.4.4 Santa Cruz County

 The County of Santa Cruz (County) was founded in 1850 as one of the 27 original California counties at the time of statehood.
-The County has a total area of 607 square miles, 445 square miles of which is land area (73%) and the remaining 162 square miles is water (27%) (US Census Bureau, 2012).
+The County has a total land area of 445 square miles (US Census Bureau, 2012).
 The County is the land use jurisdiction for all unincorporated areas outside of city boundaries and is the largest land use jurisdiction within the Basin.
 The population residing in the unincorporated area of the County within the Basin is approximately 69,500.
 Of this number, approximately 11,600 people reside in the unincorporated County and do not receive water from a municipal supplier.